Bachelor of Science (BS) in Kinesiology

 Military and Veterans Benefits

 If you are a veteran, serve in the military, or qualify as a spouse or dependent, you may access financial assistance that helps cover the cost of tuition, housing, and books.
-As a Yellow Ribbon and Military Friendly School, APU offers the support and flexibility needed to help you complete your bachelor’s degree in psychology.
+As a Yellow Ribbon and Military Friendly School, APU offers the support and flexibility needed to complete your bachelor’s degree in kinesiology.

 Net Price Calculator

-We’re committed to helping you understand the value of the APU experience early in the college search process.
+We’re here to help you understand the value of the APU experience early in the college search process.
 Once you’ve explored the financial aid opportunities available, take the next step by estimating your cost to attend.
 The Net Price Calculator provides a personalized estimate based on the information you share, so you can start planning today!

 - Athletic trainer